The Wonders of Wonder!

 Auggie’s struggles are written on his face.
-You go into the book knowing you are going to read about a kid who’s going to have a tough struggle.
-The surprising thing with this book is that you end up realizing that the other “normal” characters who seem to have it all on the outside, they are beautiful, rich, smart, etc, all have some type of struggle as well.
-This book really makes you look beyond the cover and delve deeper underneath.
-It is a wonderful resource to strengthen empathy and learn to not be so quick to judge a “book by its cover” so to speak.
-This led me to a great after-the-book writing activity that corresponds with Plato’s quote: “Be Kind, for everyone you meet is fighting a hard battle.”
+You go into the book knowing you are reading about a kid facing challenges.
+The surprising thing with this book is you realize that the other “normal” characters who seem to have it all on the outside, are beautiful, rich, smart, etc, all are struggling as well.
+This book really takes to heart the quote, “Be Kind, for everyone you meet is fighting a hard battle.”

 See what people are saying about the Wonder Novel Study by The Teaching Bank!